Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 This error can also sometimes occur when JavaScript attempts to look at objects which are not yet available (before the page has completely loaded), or tries to look at objects which are no longer available (after the page has started to be unloaded).
-This kind of pitfall is most typically encountered with AJAX pages which are working with sections of a page or subframes that load and/or reload independently of the larger page.
-For this category of problem, it is usual that the error is intermittent.
-Often it is impossible to reproduce the problem with a debugger running because the trouble stems from race conditions which settle down when the debugger's overhead is added to the system.
+This is most typically encountered with AJAX pages which are working with sections of a page or subframes that load and/or reload independently of the larger page.
+For this type of problem, it is common that the error is intermittent.
+Often it is impossible to reproduce the problem with a debugger because the trouble stems from race conditions which are not reproducable when the debugger's overhead is added to the system.
 This is covered in some detail in the tutorial.
 Make sure you read the section about the `The Same Origin Policy`_, `Proxy Injection`_ carefully.